eb-del/mettle/content/Technologies/Materials/Adamant.md

   -
 ---

-**Adamant**[^ada] (sometimes known as **adamantium**) is a an exotic metal associated with [[Eternals]].
+**Adamant**[^ada] (sometimes known as **adamantium**) is a an exotic metal associated with [[Eternals|eternals]].
 Adamant is most recognized for its superlative luster, resembling that of diamonds.
 Adamant is the hardest metal found on [[Seath]] and cannot be melted in the current furnaces available to humanity.
 To work adamant requires magic or divine intervention.

 # Further Reading
 - [[Metallurgy]]